 The fund is designed to support those who cannot access any other help and is a fund of last resort.
 Two types of grants are available:

 As the name suggests, this is a payment that you may need after an emergency.
 It is a grant to help with essential costs after an emergency, or if you have experienced a disaster such as a flood or fire in your home, or extreme financial hardship for reasons including delays in benefit payments.
 The payment will help you cover the cost of food, gas and electricity, clothing and emergency travel.
 It is not designed to cover ongoing financial shortfalls.

-The Discretionary Assistance Fund is able to offer support again this winter for off-grid fuel costs: Emergency winter fuel support for off grid fuel costs
+The Discretionary Assistance Fund is able to offer support for off-grid fuel costs until 31 March 2024: Emergency winter fuel support for off grid fuel costs

 The Welsh Government have confirmed that people who have fled from the war in Ukraine will be able to apply for an Emergency Assistance Payment.

 To apply you will need to provide a copy of your passport.
 You will also need to meet the usual conditions of being in extreme financial hardship and in need of immediate financial support due to a crisis situation.
 The standard limits of up to 3 awards during a 12 month period will apply.